-Pursuant to Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(u) of Regulation S-K, we are required to provide the following information about the relationship of the annual total compensation of Thomas Werner, our president and chief executive officer (the CEO), to the median of the annual total compensation of all of our employees, excluding Mr. Werner:
+Pursuant to Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(u) of Regulation S-K, we are required to provide the following information about the relationship of the annual total compensation of Peter Faricy, our president and chief executive officer (the CEO), to the median of the annual total compensation of all of our employees, excluding Mr. Faricy:

-For fiscal 2020, our last completed fiscal year:
+For fiscal 2021, our last completed fiscal year:

-- we have estimated the median of the annual total compensation of all our employees, excluding Mr. Werner, to be \$61,896; and - Mr. Werner's annual total compensation, for purposes of determining the CEO Pay Ratio, was \$1,082,098.
+- we have estimated the median of the annual total compensation of all our employees, excluding Mr. Faricy, to be \$80,445; and - Mr. Faricy's annual total compensation, for purposes of determining the CEO Pay Ratio, was \$8,940,800.

-Based on this information, for fiscal 2020, the ratio of the annual total compensation of Mr. Werner, our CEO, to the median of the annual total compensation of all our employees, excluding Mr. Werner, was estimated to be 17.48.
+Based on this information, for fiscal 2021, the ratio of the annual total compensation of Mr. Faricy, our CEO, to the median of the annual total compensation of all our employees, excluding Mr. Faricy, was estimated to be 111.14.
 This pay ratio is a reasonable estimate calculated in a manner consistent with SEC rules based on our payroll and employment records and the methodology and assumptions described below.
 Our pay ratio is not an element that the Compensation Committee considers in setting the compensation of our CEO, nor is our CEO's compensation a material element that management considers in making compensation decisions for non-officer employees.
+The 2021 CEO Pay Ratio is inflated by the one-time equity grants and relocation bonus awarded to Mr. Faricy as part of his new-hire package.

 Item 402(u) of Regulation S-K requires companies to identify the median employee only once every three years.
-Due to the Spin-Off and in light of impacts relating to the COVID-19 pandemic, we believe that changes in our employee population or employee compensation arrangements since we last identified the median employee in 2018 could result in a significant change to our pay ratio disclosure, and so we have identified a new median employee for 2020.
-The "median employee" is a full-time, hourly employee located in the U.S. We totaled all of the elements of the employee's compensation for fiscal 2020 in accordance with the requirements of the applicable SEC rules.
-This resulted in an annual total compensation of \$61,896, of which \$41,186 is base salary and \$20,710 is composed of bonus and other compensation such as overtime pay and other cash allowances.
+We identified the median employee in 2020, and we believe that changes in our employee population or employee compensation arrangements since we identified the median employee do not result in a significant change to our pay ratio disclosure.
+While the employee population increased 32.7% during such time period, there were no significant changes to employee compensation arrangements, and the percentage of U.S. employees of the total global workforce did not materially change.

+The "median employee" is a full-time, hourly employee, who became a salaried employee prior to year-end, located in the U.S. We totaled all of the elements of the employee's compensation for fiscal 2021 in accordance with the requirements of the applicable SEC rules.
+This resulted in an annual total compensation of \$80,445, of which \$44,489 is base salary and \$35,956 is composed of bonus and other compensation, such as overtime pay and other cash allowances.

-With respect to the annual total compensation of our chief executive officer, we took the amount reported in the "Total" column of our 2020 Summary Compensation Table.
+With respect to the annual total compensation of our chief executive officer, we took the amount reported in the "Total" column of our 2021 Summary Compensation Table, but made adjustments to annualize his base salary.